AdamsLair/duality-docs/pages/v3/Working-With-Animations.md

 ![](../img/Animation/Animation2_5.png)

-Create a new GameObject by right-clicking in the scene view and give it a name: Billy (I call it that) In Billy, add a new AnimSpriteRenderer Component.
+Create a new GameObject by right-clicking in the scene view and give it a name: Billy (I call it that) In Billy, add a new SpriteAnimator Component.
+This will automatically create a Transform and SpriteRenderer in your GameObject.

 ![](../img/Animation/Animation3.png)